Introduction to TSQL Interview Questions And Answers

 SQL Server is a vast, easy, powerful Relational Database Management (also Data warehouse Management) application from Microsoft.
 It offers Database Development, Database Management, and Business Intelligence capabilities.
 This wonderful technology is very easy to master and manage.
 This offers the following advantages:

 •Support for Small, Medium and Large Database Storage

 •Low Cost of Ownership

 11. Mention new error handling commands which are introduced with the SQL Server 2005 and beyond?
 What commands did they replace?
-How are they command used?
+How is the command used?

 TOP limits the rows returned in a query result set to a specified number of rows or percentage of rows in SQL Server.
 When TOP is used in combination with the ORDER BY clause, the result set is limited to the first N number of ordered rows.
 Otherwise, it retrieves the first N number of rows in an undefined order.

-This has been a guide to List Of TSQL Interview Questions and answers so that the candidate can crackdown these Interview Questions easily.
-This is the most useful an valuable post on TSQL Interview Questions and answers.
+This has been a guide to the List Of TSQL Interview Questions and answers so that the candidate can crackdown on these Interview Questions easily.
+This is the most useful and valuable post on TSQL Interview Questions and answers.
 You may also look at the following articles to learn more –